wp-insider/simple-membership/simple-membership/readme.txt

 = Plugin Support =

-If you have any issue with this plugin, please visit the plugin site and post it on the support forum or send us a contact: https://simple-membership-plugin.com/
+If you encounter any issues with this plugin, please visit our website to post on the support forum or contact us directly. https://simple-membership-plugin.com/

-You can create a free forum user account and ask your questions.
+You can create a free forum account to ask your questions.

-= Miscellaneous =
+= Additional Features =

 * Works with any WordPress theme.
 * Ability to protect photo galleries.